Связаться с нами

-Altium servers provide a flexible self licensing method for adding or acquiring Altium licenses.
-This is available through the Licenses page (Admin » Licenses) of the NEXUS Server browser interface, which provides the connection to the Altium Licensing portal () from where your company's Altium licenses can be locally acquired.
+*.alf license files in the installation's root directory, whereas current Altium servers provide a flexible 'self licensing' method for adding or acquiring Altium licenses.
+This is available through the Licenses page (Admin » Licenses) of the NEXUS Server browser interface.

 In summary, the Altium NEXUS Server and its client connections can be licensed by:

 alffiles from disk.